Venice Churches

 Once you step inside you understand why...

 Twelve pillars, representing the apostles, divide the nave from the two aisles.
-Every nook and cranny of Santa Maria Gloriosa dei Frari is adorned with artistic treasures that resonate with the souls of artists long gone.
-Art here is not just art; it's the heartbeat of a city that has loved, suffered, and rejoiced through the ages.
+Every nook and cranny of Santa Maria Gloriosa dei Frari is adorned with artistic treasures, the heartbeat of a city that has loved, suffered, and rejoiced through the ages.

 Some of the highlights include: